fabiolimace/uuid-creator-database/README.md

 1. Instantiate 16 threads;
 2. Make each thread to generate a list of 1 million time-based UUIDs (version 1);
 3. Insert each list of 1 million UUIDs in the database;
-4. Analyse the 16 million records inserted in the database via database queries.
+4. Check the 16 million records inserted in the database via database queries.

-The queries used to analyse the records in the database are in the directory `db`.
+The queries used to check the records in the database are in the directory `db`.
 This is the directory structure:

 ```text
 ├── [  42]  db